net-lisias-ksp/Principia/Concepts.md

 * To select a target vessel in map view, check `Select target vessel...` in the main Principia window, and click on the target.

+* To select a target celestial in map view, open "KSP Features and check 'Select target celestial' in the main Principia window, and click on target.
+If playing in career, you will need to have upgraded your Tracking Station to the appropriate level.

 * To switch to a vessel from map view, target it then press `Switch To` in the main Principia window.

 * To centre the camera on a celestial or vessel, left-click on it.

 # Trajectories